 How to make a Raspberry Pi security camera

 After you set up your CCTV security monitors with Raspberry Pi media players, you may also want to build a security camera entirely from a Raspberry Pi computer board and Raspberry Pi accessories.
-You can do this with add-on cameras that are made specifically for the Raspberry Pi.
+You can do that with add-on cameras that are made specifically for the Raspberry Pi.
 There is the Raspberry Pi Camera Module V2 that features a Sony IMX219 8-megapixel sensor.
 This camera can capture HD video and works with all Raspberry Pi models.
 Another type of camera add-on offered by the Raspberry Pi Foundation is the Pi NoIR Camera V2.
 This camera is the same as the Camera Module V2 except for the fact that the Pi NoIR Camera V2 does not have an infrared filter.
 “NoIR” stands for “no infrared.”
 Without an infrared filter, the Pi NoIR Camera V2 can provide users with a form of night vision.
 This night vision capability is particularly useful for evening or nighttime surveillance footage.

 When your Raspberry Pi camera and motion detection software are set up, you can access a live stream of the video footage at your Raspberry Pi’s local IP and the associated port for the camera’s captured footage.
 To access the live stream from anywhere, you must set up dynamic domain services with the local network associated with your Raspberry Pi.
 Check out Oracle’s DYN.com for more information on how to set up dynamic domain services with your local network and router.